 But so far, these sorts of planning efforts are scant — because few policymakers are prepared to admit that we're going beyond 2°C.

 The impossibility of staying below 2°C could also shake up the politics of climate change.
 After all, the UN climate talks are structured around this overarching goal.
 What will happen if everyone realizes it’s unreachable?

 Last year, Geden, the German Institute researcher, broached this topic in a paper titled "Modifying the 2°C Target."
 Then, in October, 11 researchers at the Tyndall Centre published a paper in Climate Policy exploring further alternatives to the 2°C limit.
 Here are a few options on offer:

 Geoengineering: We could try to stay below 2°C through last-ditch "geoengineering" efforts.
 Some scientists have pointed out that we could, in theory, cool the Earth by putting sulfate particles into the atmosphere that reflect the sun.
 The downside?
-This could have all sorts of gruesome side effects, such as messing up global rainfall patterns.
+This could lead to all sorts of gruesome side effects, such as messing up global rainfall patterns.
 And it wouldn't alleviate other dire impacts of our carbon-dioxide emissions, such as ocean acidification.